cheatham1/GetStartedBook/the_display_histograms.md

 ## Missing Transverse Momentum (MET) [GeV]

-In the LHC, the initial energy of the colliding particles along the beam axis is not known because the energy of each proton is shared and constantly exchanged, between its constituents.
+In the LHC, the initial energy of the colliding particles along the beam axis is not known.
+This is due to the energy of each proton being shared and constantly exchanged between its constituents.

-However, the initial momentum of particles travelling transverse to the beam axis is zero, so any net momentum in the transverse direction indicates missing transverse momentum.
+However, the initial momentum of particles travelling transverse to the beam axis is zero.
+Therefore, any net momentum in the transverse direction indicates missing transverse momentum.

-Missing transverse momentum is commonly used to infer the presence of non-detectable particles such as the neutrino.
+Missing transverse momentum is used to infer the presence of non-detectable particles such as the neutrino.
 It is expected to be a signature of many predicted physics events that contain particles that do not interact with the detector, for example the lightest [supersymmetric](http://home.cern/scientists/updates/2013/10/supersymmetry-searches-atlas) particle.

 The standard abbreviation for missing transverse momentum is MET, for historical reasons.

-Requiring missing transverse momentum removes Z boson events, since Z boson decay does not have any neutrinos in the final state while the other processes do.
+$$Z$$ boson decays do not have any neutrinos in the final state while the other processes do.
+That is why requiring missing transverse momentum removes $$Z$$ boson events.

 ## Opening Angle Between MET and Leptons [phi]

 This is the opening angle, in phi (𝜙), between the missing transverse momentum and the two leptons.
+$$t\bar t$$ and $$Z$$ events show a relatively flat distribution in this variable whereas $$H\rightarrow W^+W^-$$ and $WW$ peak at large values.

 This is a useful discriminant to remove background events.